Tansy beetle: Distinguishing Chrysolina graminis and Chrysolina herbacea

-Chrysolina graminis and the mint beetle C. herbacea are similar in size and colour and may be confused in UK populations.
-Distinguishing the two species in the United Kingdom is particularly important as C. graminis is a vulnerable species, whereas C. herbacea is much more common.
+Chrysolina graminis and C. herbacea are similar in size and colour and may be confused in UK populations.
+Distinguishing the two species in the United Kingdom is particularly important as C. graminis is a vulnerable species whereas C. herbacea is much more common.
 This has previously led to the misidentification of C. herbacea as C. graminis.
 C. herbacea measures 7–11 mm in length.
 It is coloured iridescent green on dorsal surface throughout.
 The punctuation on the pronotum and elytra is distinctly similar, unlike in C. graminis.
 There is a smooth lip running only half the length of the ventral edge of the elytra, whereas this lip runs the full length on C. graminis.

 Distribution and habitat

-The Tansy beetle has a Palearctic distribution.
+The tansy beetle has a Palearctic distribution.
 Evidence from archaeological excavation has shown that its presence in western Europe is confirmed at least as early as the Neolithic period.
-The beetles are found feeding on Tansy (Tanacetum vulgare), water mint (Mentha aquatica) or gypsywort (Lycopus europaeus) in fenland or the banks of rivers with broad floodplains in Britain.
+The beetles may be found on tansy (Tanacetum vulgare) and water mint (Mentha aquatica) in fen land and the banks of rivers with broad floodplains in Britain.
 Larvae are also recorded from other host plants: Achillea ptarmica (sneezewort) in France and various plants of the genus Artemisia in Russia.
 Adults and larvae feed on the leaves of their host plants.